Skip to content

 Before upgrading Cursor, especially to major versions, follow this systematic approach:

-Export your current profile to preserve settings:
+Export your current profile to preserve settings.
+Open the Command Palette (Cmd/Ctrl+Shift+P) and run Preferences: Export Profile.

 This saves: